 Any virtual care platform that deals with personally-identifying patient education needs to comply with the data security and regulatory laws such as HIPAA (Health Insurance Portability And Accountability Act), HITECH (Health Information Technology for Economic and Clinical Health Act), GDPR (General data protection regulation) etc.

 In the US, the regulatory and compliance norms for telemedicine also vary from one state to another so it is best to do the research and get legal counsel so that you err on the side of caution.

-Hiring a healthcare application development company such as Arkenea that is well versed with HIPAA and HITECH compliance and has experience building telemedicine platforms is going to be your best shot.
+Hiring a telemedicine app development company such as Arkenea that is well versed with HIPAA and HITECH compliance and has experience building telemedicine platforms is going to be your best shot.